New Cursive Standards? 3 Easy Steps to Get Your Classroom Cursive-Ready

 Here’s three easy steps to start cursive instruction in your classroom:

-- Download a sample page of a cursive workbook.
+- Download a sample page of a cursive student edition.
 If you teach a simple vertical cursive (no more fancy loop-de-loops), students will transition quickly and build speed.

 - View our how-to videos for quick tips on cursive lessons.